the-sajid-kamal/freesewingnew/packages/react/README.md

 # @freesewing/react

-React components, hooks and context  by&#x2F;for FreeSewing
+React components, hooks and context for FreeSewing frontends